Japan's pension system inadequate in aging society, council warns | The Japan Times

-The public pension system is not enough to sustain people’s livelihoods anymore in a rapidly aging society, according to a government report.
+The public pension system won’t be enough to sustain people’s standard of living in a rapidly aging society, according to a government report.

-A council at the Financial Services Agency estimated that a couple who will live until 95 years old will need at least ¥20 million after retirement, more than their pension benefits can cover.
+A council at the Financial Services Agency estimates that a couple who will live until 95 years old will need at least ¥20 million more than what their pension benefits will provide.

-It therefore called on the public to take greater charge of their finances to plan for their retirement by proactively managing and investing their assets.
+The council acknowledged that the public pension serves as the main source of income during the post-retirement years, but it is calling on members of the public to take greater charge of their finances to plan for their retirement by proactively managing and investing their assets.

-The report, released Monday, calls on individuals to take on more risk than in the past when planning their financial future, but careful selection of financial products will be necessary due to a potential loss of principal when investing.
+The report, released Monday, admits the limits of the public pension system.
+It calls on individuals to take on more risk than in the past when planning their financial future, but careful selection of financial products will be necessary due to a potential loss of principal when investing.

 If the couple live another 20 years, they will be short by ¥13 million, and if they live 30 more years, they will be short by ¥20 million.